tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/07/record-settings-and-logs.md

  "Record settings"
 )

-The recommended keys are as follows :
+The recommended keys are as follows:

 - `action`
   This key is very popular in WordPress.
 It usually shows the process of doing